rashevskyv/4IFIR/README_ENG.md

 For stable overclocking, you need to select the stage at which your console can work, and then the operating frequencies for the CPU\GPU\Memory and other settings.
 All this is done experimentally and individually for each specific console and, moreover, for each specific game.

-#### Frequency Settings and Governor (4IFIR Kraken)
+#### Frequency Settings and Governor (4IFIR Unreal)

-Overclocking is configured through the 4IFIR Kraken overlay module.
+Overclocking is configured through the 4IFIR Unreal overlay module.

 The header contains the following parameters:
 * **App ID** - displays the titleid of the running game